 What is Thermal Paste?

 Thermal paste is a compound that is applied directly to your CPU in order to drive away heat from your CPU’s heat spreader.
-The standard thermal paste is made out of zinc oxide, which is fantastic for this type of job.
+The standard CPU paste is made out of zinc oxide, which is fantastic for this type of job.

 When put under pressure (playing video games), your CPU will produce an extremely high level of heat that can fatally damage the CPU and other parts surrounding it prematurely.
 Most commonly, your CPU and GPU will take the most damage (which also happen to be the most expensive parts of your PC).